wp-plugins/vslider/readme.txt

 *
 * Use Tutorials and Faq's in the vSlider Admin menu
 * Free vSlider Support
-<a href="http://www.vibethemes.com/forum/forum/vslider-support">vSlider Support Forums</a>
+<a href="http://vibethemes.com/forums/forumdisplay.php?30-vSlider">vSlider Support Forums</a>

 == Screenshots ==
-For Demo <a href="http://www.vibethemes.com/vslider-wordpress-plugin/">Click Here</a>
+For Demo <a href="http://www.vibethemes.com/">Click Here</a>
-vSlider Developer Version <a href="http://www.vibethemes.com/vsliderdev-for-developers/">Click Here</a>

 *<a href="http://www.vibethemes.com/vslider-4-0-now-available-for-download/" target="_blank">Multiple sliders on Single Page Demo</a>
 == Changelog ==

-= 4.2.0 =
+= 5.0.0 =
-1. Responsive slider option
+1. Removed Timthumb
-2. HTML captions
+2. Changed Architechture
-3. No extra tables required
+3. Added Slide Generator
-4. Migrated from older version
+4. Migrated from Coin Slider to FlexSlider 2.0
-5. Major architechtural change
-= 4.1.2 =
-1. Updated Timthumb
-2. Resolved fade issue
-3. Resolved vSlider issue in MU

 = 4.1.1 =
 1. Updated Timthumb
 2. [New Feature] Randomize image sequence